The refusal of a retirement home employee to administer CPR to a dying resident has gained international attention and sparke...Read more

 The moral is: Don't let a fear of Medicaid prevent you from getting your loved one the care they need.
 While the thought of losing a home is scary, there are things you can do to protect the house.
-To find out the best solution for you, consult with an elder law attorney.
-To find one near you, go here: https://www.elderlawanswers.com/USA-elder-law-attorneys.
+To find out the best solution for you, consult with your attorney.
+To find an elder law attorney near you, click here.

 To read the Record Searchlight article about the case, click here.